convince-project/smc_ros_gazebo_plugins/README.md

 docker compose build --pull base_container
 ```

-Depending on your network and your computer, the first time this step could take around one hour.
+Depending on your network and your computer, the first time this step could take around 20 minutes.

 ## Running the experiments